Applying for a Grant

 Emerging Issues Grants provide funding for innovative solutions to emerging issues that face women and girls in our community.
 The goal is to provide agencies with funding for issues that face women and girls that the Women’s Fund might not yet know about or have not identified as one of its priority areas.

-Lutheran Family Services — $5,000 for the Ambassadors ESL Mentoring program that provides individualized ESL services to female refugees.
+Lutheran Family Services, Ambassadors English as a Second Language (ESL) Mentoring Program, $5,000—Program will provide individualized ESL services to female refugees.

-The $5,000 Legacy League Grant went to Inclusive Communities IncluCity program.
+The $5,000 Legacy League Grant went to Omaha Girls Rock’s Afterschool Leadership Program, which empowers young women to find their unique voice through creativity, music education and performance.
 Girls enrolled in the Legacy League program voted on the grant recipient from three candidates that applied for Women’s Fund grants.
 Sign your little super hero up for Legacy League!

 The WomanSpirit Award was initiated in 1996 to recognize a select group of women whose leadership has had a significant impact on the lives of women and girls in Omaha.
 The tribute is presented with these words: